Comparing UCB (UCBJY) & The Competition

 Analyst Recommendations

-This is a breakdown of current ratings for UCB and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for UCB and its peers, as reported by MarketBeat.com.

 |Sell Ratings